ddeutils/ddedocs/docs/services/google/oidc.md

 ## Workload Identity Federation through a Service Account

+!!! warning

+   You should enable **IAM Service Account Credentials API** before.

 1. (Optional) Create a Google Cloud Service Account.
 If you already have a Service Account, take note of the email address and skip this step.